Getting Started

 .

-For most real world applications the recommendation is to use YAML snapshots of serializable values.
-This is because they look best under version control and the diff viewer and support redactions.
+For most real world applications the recommendation is to use YAML snapshots

 The following example demonstrates a very simple test case: